Mad Scientist Toon Club

 Mad Scientist Toon Club (aka Mad Scientist Kids Club) is an educational children's television show produced by Saban Entertainment that aired in US syndication from September 15, 1993 to January 25, 1994.

 Each hour-long program mixed live action segments hosted by the scientist character "Dr. π" and pre-existing Japanese animation, including Saban's Tic Tac Toons.
 Dr. Pi wore a green lab coat and a backwards baseball cap, surrounded by a colorful set, and presented experiments that children could perform at home.
 The format of the science portions was similar to Beakman's World and Bill Nye the Science Guy; all three were produced in response to the 1990 Children's Television Act, which mandated each broadcaster to air a minimum amount of educational programming.

+Tic Tac Toons was going to air on its own on Fox Family in 1998 but it never made it.

 Episodes

 This Mad Scientist Toon Club episode list was compiled from US Copyright Office listings.
 The episodes that aired on the same date were given a combined entry in the registry.